mscarey/AuthoritySpoke/docs/guides/example_holdings.rst

 Example Holdings
 ======================================

+In :ref:`introduction` and :ref:`create_holding_data`, we
+practiced creating and exploring Python objects representing the holdings of the cases Lotus v.
+Borland and Oracle v.
+Google.

+This document is essentially an appendix to those two guides.
-This Appendix will list all of the Holding objects in ``oracle.holdings`` and ``lotus.holdings``.
+It contains a list of all of the Holding objects in ``oracle.holdings`` and ``lotus.holdings``.
 Each ``Holding`` will be preceded by a passage from the ``Opinion`` that indicates the ``Opinion`` has endorsed the ``Holding``.
 In future versions,